How to use TOCOL function in Excel - formula examples

 Scan array horizontally or vertically

-With the default scan_by_column argument (FALSE), the TOCOL function scans the array horizontally by row.
+With the default scan_by_column argument (FALSE or omitted), the TOCOL function scans the array horizontally by row.
 To process values by column, set this argument to TRUE or 1.
 For example:

 Notice that, in both cases, the returned arrays are the same size, but the values are arranged in a different order.